Policy entrepreneur

-The term refers to an individual who takes advantage of opportunities to influence policy outcomes to increase their self-interests.
+The multiple streams framework explains that policy change happens when problem recognition, policy formulation and political support align.

 The term was first coined by American political scientist John W. Kingdon in his influential work Agendas, Alternatives and Public Policies published in 1984.
-Kingdon laid the foundation for the Multiple Streams Framework (MSF) which outlines that the policy process can be situated into problems, policy and politics.
+Kingdon laid the foundation for the multiple streams framework (MSF), which outlines that the policy process can be situated into problems, policy and politics.The multiple streams framework is a powerful tool to understand policy making and agenda setting.
+It was first created to analyze and understand agenda setting in the United States.
+Policy entrepreneurs are the most important actors in the multiple streams framework, as they develop policy alternatives and couple them with problems to present solutions to policy makers at the right time.
 Political entrepreneurs are most active in the policy stream, creating solutions to potential problems and bringing them forth to the agenda setting process.
-The Multiple Streams Framework is a powerful tool to understand policy making and agenda setting.
-It was first created to analyze and understand agenda setting in the United States.
-Policy entrepreneurs are the most important actors in the Multiple Streams Framework, as they develop policy alternatives and couple them with problems to present solutions to policy makers at the right time.
-He himself describes them as "advocates who are willing to invest their resources - time, energy, reputation, money - to promote a position in return for anticipated future gain in the form of material, purposive or solidary benefits".
+He himself describes them as "advocates who are willing to invest their resources – time, energy, reputation, money – to promote a position in return for anticipated future gain in the form of material, purposive or solidary benefits".
 Policy entrepreneurs use innovative ideas and non-traditional strategies to influence society, create opportunities, and promote desired policy outcomes.
 Policy entrepreneurship usually happens over three phases.
 It starts with a demand in the political landscape for some form of innovation involving a public good.
 Secondly, an innovative policy instrument is proposed to supply that demand.
 Lastly, strategies are used such as team building, problem definition, and leadership by example to make certain that the innovation is placed on the agenda.
 Unlike a public intellect who strives to assert themselves into many different topics and be publicly vocal, a policy entrepreneur will focus on specific topics and possibly work behind the scenes with state and political elite.

 Origin

 The term entrepreneur is derived from the French word entreprendre, i.e. to undertake.
 The French economist Jean-Baptiste Say first coined the term in 1803 and defined an entrepreneur as an individual who "shifts economic resources out of an area of lower and into an area of higher productivity and greater yield".
 Many decades later, scholars gradually have expanded the use of the idea of entrepreneurship and adapted the concept from business to the public sector.
 John Kingdon (1984) was one of the earliest scholars to apply the term entrepreneurs to the public sector; he first coined the term "policy entrepreneur" in his work Agendas, Alternatives and Public Policies.
-This new term has been addressed in other works but hasn't been systematically used by other political scientists in theories of policy change.
+This new term has been addressed in other works but has not been systematically used by other political scientists in theories of policy change.